usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 An authentication process requires intent if it requires the subject to explicitly respond to each authentication or reauthentication request.
 The goal of authentication intent is to make it more difficult for directly-connected physical authenticators (cryptographic devices) to be used without the subject's knowledge, such as by malware on the endpoint.
 Authentication intent SHALL be established by the authenticator itself, although multi-factor cryptographic devices MAY establish intent by reentry of the other authentication factor on the endpoint with which the authenticator is used.

 Authentication intent MAY be established in a number of ways.
-Authentication processes that require intervention of the subject (e.g., a claimant entering an authenticator output on their endpoint from an OTP device establishes intent by construction).
+Authentication processes that require intervention of the subject (e.g., a claimant entering an authenticator output on their endpoint from an OTP device) establish intent by construction.
 Cryptographic devices that require user action (e.g., pushing a button or reinsertion) for each authentication or reauthentication operation are also considered to establish intent.

 Depending on the modality, presentation of a biometric may or may not establish authentication intent.
 Presentation of a fingerprint would normally establish intent, while observation of the claimant face using a camera normally would not by itself.
 Behavioral biometrics similarly are less likely to establish authentication intent because they do not require a specific action on the part of the claimant.